 Foster economic development opportunities and improve the accessibility and quality of healthcare in Georgia through the advancement of technology.

-In the early 2000's, Georgia began to emerge as a leader in healthcare IT, as more healthcare organizations began to call Georgia their home.
-With market leaders like McKesson and MedAssets, now Vizient, already here, several early stage companies, like Brightree and ShareCare, started to lay down their roots and grow.
-And the care provider community was equally strong with institutions like Children’s Healthcare and Emory Healthcare being known around the world as innovative thinkers and providers of top-notch care.
-Government organizations, such as the CDC, and associations like the American Cancer Society that were headquartered in Georgia continued to drive demand for qualified healthcare-related technology works.
+In the early 2000s, Georgia began to emerge as a leader in healthcare IT as more healthcare organizations began to call Georgia their home.
+With market leaders like McKesson and MedAssets (now Vizient) already here, several early-stage companies, like Brightree and Sharecare, started to lay down their roots and grow.
+The care provider community was equally strong with institutions like Children’s Healthcare and Emory Healthcare—known around the world as innovative thinkers and providers of top-notch care.

-IHIT designed and manged the healthcare program for the Lt.
-Governor’s annual college and career academy program.
+IHIT designed and managed the healthcare program for the Lieutenant Governor’s annual college and career academy program.
 Leaders from participating IHIT companies were asked to speak on interactive panel discussions and educate attendees on the issues and opportunities within the healthcare IT community in Georgia.